guochenmeinian/guochenmeinian.github.io/content/blogs/blog_tutorial.md

 ### Zola Themes
-Choose your desired theme for your personal blog from Zola Themes.
 This guide (my blog) uses the "anemone" theme.
+Feel free to explore the existing [themes](https://www.getzola.org/themes/) available on Zola pick one and tweak it to your style just like I did with mine or you could even imlement your own theme.

 To add the theme repository to your local project using the git submodule command:
 ```
 git submodule add https://github.com/Speyll/anemone themes/anemone